MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 #### Contextual data overlays

 Contextual data is the background information that provides a broader understanding of an event, person, or item.
-With Augmented Reality (AR), this information can be displayed and precisedly aligned with physical objects to provide insights, instructions, service records, and other important data.
+With Augmented Reality (AR), this information can be displayed and precisely aligned with physical objects to provide insights, instructions, service records, and other important data.

 ##### QR codes